dcaiafa/lox/docs/parser_reference.md

 ## Parser Section

-Parser declarations are contained in a parser section which is signaled using the keyword `@parser`.
+Parser declarations are contained in a parser section signaled by the `@parser` keyword.

 ```lox
 @parser